tasosfas/CS50-final-project-readme/README.md

  Each page of the application is described analytically below.

  #### Register and Log in
- In the register page, the user is asked to give a username and a password, which the user must confirm in order to successfully register to the application.
+ In the register page, the user is asked to give a username and a password, which must be at least 6 characters long.
+Also, the user must confirm the password in order to successfully register to the application.
 ![register](https://github.com/tasosfas/test/blob/main/Register.JPG)

  Then, the user should log in using his/hers credentials.